eklundchristopher/dependency-injection/README.md

 ```

 It is also highly recommended that you implement the appropriate contracts as you go.
 This way, you can make sure your repository has all of the required methods.
+If you
+don't however, the application will fail as you try to pass the food object into the
+eat method of the animal as it is expecting an instance of Zoo\Contracts\Food.
+The
+importance of contracts cannot be understated.

 ```php
 <?php namespace Custom\Repositories;